vishramsa/Neosoft-dotnet/Constructor.md

   * A constructor is a special method that is used to initialize objects.
   * Constructor doesnt have any return type/value, but method has.
   * Constructor should have same name that os class name!
-  * Constructor can be overloaded , as similar to Methods!

   ```C#
   using System;